Washington State women beat USC, extend winning streak to 3

 Chanelle Molina, who made 6 of 7 shots, and Ivana Kmetovska added 16 points each for the Cougars.

-WSU (8-8 overall, 3-2 Pac 12) has won three straight after losing six in a row.
+WSU (8-8 overall, 3-2 Pac-12) has won three straight after losing six in a row.
 USC (10-5, 1-3) has lost its last three games.

 WSU, an 82-73 winner over No. 9 UCLA on Friday, swept the Los Angeles schools in Pullman for the first time in 16 years.
 Playing at home in January 2001, the Cougars edged USC 79-78 and routed UCLA 74-52.